aephidayatuloh/pibc/README.md

 price(from = "2023-07-30", to = "2023-07-31")
 ```

-Extract stock history on a month or whole current year
+Extract historical stock on a month or whole current year

 ```
 library(pibc)